Alameda, California: Geography

 The area of the former NAS is now known as "Alameda Point."
-The Southshore area is separated from the main part of Alameda Island by a lagoon; the north shore of the lagoon is located approximately where the original south shore of the island was.
-Alameda Point and Southshore are built on bay fill.
+The South Shore area is separated from the main part of Alameda Island by a lagoon; the north shore of the lagoon is located approximately where the original south shore of the island was.
+Alameda Point, Bay Farm Island, and South Shore are largely built on bay fill.

 Not all of Alameda Island is part of the City of Alameda; a small portion of a dump site west of the former runway at Alameda Naval Air Station extends far enough into San Francisco Bay that it is over the county line and therefore part of the City and County of San Francisco.

-Coast Guard Island, a small island between Alameda Island and Oakland, is also part of Alameda and is the home of Integrated Support Command Alameda.

 Ballena Isle, an even smaller island, is also part of Alameda.

 Climate

 This region experiences warm (but not hot), dry summers, and cool (but not cold), wet winters.
 According to the Köppen climate classification system, Alameda has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Annual precipitation is about 22. in, all rain (snow is extremely rare at sea level in the San Francisco Bay Area).